-How Long Does an Employment Background Check Take?
-Full List of Jobs
+How Long Does a Pre-Employment Background Check Take?

 When entering job market for the first time in a while, a common question is how long does an employment background check take?

-The fact is that the length of time required for a background check can vary, based on a number of different factors, including the company and the types of background checks being run.
+The fact is that the length of time required for a background check can vary, based on a number of different factors, including the company and the varieties of background checks being run.

 For example, the type of job or position can dictate how long does a background check take…and a person’s record can also play a role.
-Other common situations that impact how long does a background check take for employment include:
+Other common situations that impact how long a background check takes for employment include:

 Basically, the level of trust connected to the position has a whole lot to do with how long the background check can take because it impacts the type of check that needs to be performed (namely a level 1 background check or a level 2 background check that uses fingerprints, or even a level 3 background check or higher).